P.L. Light Systems Blog: Are all LEDs created equally? Six things you should know before purchasing an LED system

 Lettuce grown under LED luminaires in greenhouse

-LED luminaires are well suited to growing cool season crops like lettuce because of the lack of radiant heat
+LED luminaires are well suited to growing cool-season crops like lettuce because of the lack of radiant heat

 4. Spectrum and Light Recipes

-There has been a lot of talk on light recipes for LED technology, but there has not been much solid evidence to support which combination of wavelengths will be best for plant production, and for the most part, it is largely variety or strain dependent.
-Regardless of the ratio, broad spectrum (or white) light, which emits all wavelengths including red, blue and green, is being perceived as the best spectral option for sole source lighting applications such as indoor warehouses.
+There has been a lot of talk on light recipes for LED technology but little solid evidence to support which combination of wavelengths will be best for plant production.
+For the most part, it is largely variety or strain-dependentRegardless of the ratio, broad-spectrum (or white) light―which emits all wavelengths including red, blue, and green―is perceived as the best spectral option for sole-source lighting applications such as indoor warehouses.
 This is because plants can take exactly what they need when they need it.
-For greenhouse applications, where plants are already receiving full spectrum light from the sun, it is recommended that growers go with a red-blue LED (appearing as purple/pink light), to maximize photosynthesis.
-That’s because photosynthesis peaks in the red and blue wavelengths making this spectrum, not only the most efficient for plant growth, but also the most energy efficient.
+For greenhouse applications, where plants are already receiving full spectrum light from the sun, it is recommended that growers go with a red-blue LED (appearing as purple/pink light) to maximize photosynthesis.
+That’s because photosynthesis peaks in the red and blue wavelengths, making this spectrum not only the most efficient for plant growth but also the most energy efficient.

 5. Replacing HPS luminaires with LEDs